Khaspper/MoFlo-Take-Home-Project/README.md

 Sat Nov 22nd 2025 3:16 PM

-Forgot to journal this part but I finished setting up Supabase kinda nervous about it I also copied the style from MoLetters for the UI design and then I found a MoFlo Youtube video so I will copy that for the `/create` page...
+Forgot to journal this part but I finished setting up Supabase kinda nervous also I created the front end first since for me it's hard to start on the back end if I can't see it?
+Idk how to explain it but I used figma to design the landing page first so it's easier to edit yada yada yada...
+I also copied the style from MoLetters for the UI design and then I found a MoFlo Youtube video so I will copy that for the `/create` page...
 I'm most nervous for the `/create`